-Two Maud Helm Rockwell Medals for superior scholarship are awarded each year, one in the campus program and one in Woods Online.
+Two Maud Helm Rockwell Medals for superior scholarship are awarded each year (at the May commencement ceremony), one in the campus program and one in Woods Online.
 The recipients are graduating seniors who have achieved the highest honors in their respective programs.

 Seniors who have earned a cumulative GPA of 3.5 or above after seven semesters (or the equivalent in Woods Online), and who have demonstrated leadership qualities through volunteer and extra-curricular activities, may be nominated for membership in Kappa Gamma Pi, the national Catholic women's honor society.
-Two Kappa Gamma Pi St. Catherine medals are awarded each year, one in the campus program and one in Woods Online, to two graduating students who represent the high ideals of a Catholic college education.
+Two Kappa Gamma Pi St. Catherine medals are awarded each year (at the May commencement ceremony), one in the campus program and one in Woods Online, to two graduating students who represent the high ideals of a Catholic college education.

-Alumnae Leadership and Service Medals are awarded each year by the SMWC Alumnae Association to two graduating students, one from the undergraduate programs and one from the graduate programs.
+Alumni Leadership and Service Medals are awarded each year by the SMWC Alumni Association to two graduating students, one from the undergraduate programs and one from the graduate programs.
 Each student is selected on the basis of outstanding leadership and service.